 It’s decay-resistant, so you can use this wood for your garden furniture without the dilemma of pests, fungi, and moisture that cause the wood to decay.
 In short, its decay resistance make cedar wood repel bugs, contributing to its long life.

 Although cedar has denser wood fiber, it does not warp or cup because of its natural resistance to water.
-However, our experts have proven that cedar furniture can last longer than bare wood if treated.
+I’ve seen cedar pieces outlast other types of wood, particularly when they’re properly treated.

 Staining is best for cedar, especially Western Red cedar wood, to enhance its color.